 Some say that today’s games aren’t “original” enough; that there’s a lack of innovation or creative genius from a majority of developers.
 Well, there’s nothing more original than a GTA-style open-world action RPG where you go around biting things as a constantly-evolving shark.

-If you’re excited for Maneater and want to learn about similar games, check out our list for the Best Upcoming Open-World Games of 2019.
+If you’re excited for Maneater and want to learn about similar games, check out our list for the Best Upcoming Open-World Games.